Installation and Setup - Discovery

 Install the Cookdown Licensing and ServiceNow Connector Management Packs at the same time (or if you want to install them one by one, install the Cookdown Licensing Management Pack first) - the ServiceNow Connector install depends on the Cookdown Licensing MPs presence to be installed.

-Once you have imported the MPs, close and re-open the SCOM console - the Cookdown Discover MP UI is pulled from the SCOM server into the MMC framework (that the SCOM console uses) on its load.
+Once you have imported the MPs, close and re-open the SCOM console - the Cookdown Discovery UI is pulled from the SCOM server by SCOM console on its load.

 Once you have the MPs imported you will need to complete the following tasks to successfully discover from SCOM: